A Statistical View of Column Subset Selection: Acknowledgements

 \section{Acknowledgements}

 We thank Ron Kahn, Ked Hogan, and Bobby Luo from BlackRock for sharing ideas and their example with us.
 We thank Stephen Boyd, John Cherian, Kevin Guo, Tim Morrison, Yash Nair, Asher Spector, Rob Tibshirani, and James Yang for helpful discussions.
 Anav Sood would like to especially acknowledge Kevin Guo for helpful discussions surrounding the probabilistic view and associated application.
+We would also like to thank both rounds of anonymous referees for their valuable comments and suggestions that greatly helped improve the quality of this manuscript.
 Trevor Hastie was partially supported by grant DMS-2013736 from the National Science Foundation, and grant 5R01 EB 001988-21 from the National Institutes of Health.

 \begin{appendix}